Claude Code Plugins

 name debugging

-description Use when encountering ANY bug, test failure, or unexpected behavior, before proposing fixes - four-phase systematic framework (root cause investigation, pattern analysis, hypothesis testing, implementation) that ensures understanding before attempting solutions
+description MANDATORY for ANY bug, test failure, or unexpected behavior - four-phase systematic framework (root cause investigation, pattern analysis, hypothesis testing, implementation) that ensures understanding before attempting solutions.
+CONSULT THIS SKILL if you find yourself having to fix bugs, test failures, or unexpected behavior.

 When to Use